 Set within a national park, the architecture appears to grow out of the landscape and orient itself towards the canal and historic liftlock.
 By directly engaging with nature, every visit to the museum will be different as the seasons change.
 Audiences will discover the rich history and meaning of this extraordinary watercraft, along with the joys of experiencing the waterways, the ingenuity of our First Nations, and the development of Canada as a nation.
 The museum functions both as a destination, as well as a place to stop and rest before paddling further up the Trent-Severn Waterway, or skating in winter.

-This concept design was completed for an international design competition and was completed in association with Bing Thom Architects from Vancouver.
+The concept design was completed for an international design competition and in association with Bing Thom Architects from Vancouver.